eriosgamer/linux-wallpaperengine-configurator/README.md

 ## Autostart

 The application creates a `.desktop` file in `~/.config/autostart/` to automatically start the script when a graphical session begins.
+Autostart can be enabled or disabled from the configuration menu in the interface.

 **Note:**
 This method works on most Linux desktop environments based on Freedesktop/xdg (GNOME, KDE, XFCE, Cinnamon, MATE, LXDE, etc).
 It may not work on minimalistic window managers or non-graphical sessions.
 RDP sessions (xrdp) do not support showing the wallpaper; it loads but does not display.

 ## Screen Compatibility